 Reverence for All

-We are leading an effort to rescue farmed animals from commercial or individual owners who have abused, neglected, or abandoned them, and provide premises for life-long care and shelter.
+We are leading an effort to rescue special needs farm animals from commercial or individual owners who have abused, neglected, or abandoned them, and provide premises for life-long care and shelter.
 A key element to the endeavor is creating an environment in which the animals can display their natural behaviors, whether it's rooting the soil, scratching for bugs, or foraging to their hearts' content.

 We respect the life of farmed animals, from their emotional needs to their instinctive wants to their value as nature's helper.